 “Climate change will reduce the global area suitable for coffee by about 50 percent across emission scenarios,” the research team wrote in a study to be published this month in the journal Climate Change.
 “Impacts are highest at low latitudes and low altitudes.
 Impacts at higher altitudes and higher latitudes are still negative but less pronounced.
 The world’s dominant production regions in Brazil and Vietnam may experience substantial reductions in area available for coffee.”

-The research team expanded on a now infamous 2012 study led by Aaron Davis suggesting that wild Arabica could reach extinction due to climate change by 2080.
+The research team expanded on the well-known 2012 study led by Aaron Davis suggesting that wild Arabica could reach extinction due to climate change by 2080.
 The new study incorporated five different climate models to measure potential impact on a global scale, not just arabica’s native Africa.
 The new study geo-referenced tens of thousands of existing coffee plantations to determine current climactic suitability for coffee farming, then applied the numerous change models to determine the suitability of those locations in 2050.

 The results were not positive, suggesting that current low-altitude farmland could be drastically reduced throughout Brazil, Vietnam and other current high-producing regions.
 “Gains elsewhere will do little to offset these losses, giving global losses in suitability for both species of about 50 percent,” the researchers say.
 “Only East Africa and the Asian island states show substantial gains in suitability for both species.”